 Pajama Program Model for Change

 Getting enough good sleep is important for emotional and physical health, learning, memory, and being in a good mood.
 All of these are essential for children to thrive in school, in play, and at home.
 But too little attention is focused on how to promote good sleep and sleep habits among children and youth.
-There just aren’t enough accessible resources to help parents and caregivers establish comforting bedtime routines so that children can get the sleep they need.
+There just are not enough accessible resources to help parents and caregivers establish comforting bedtime routines so that children can get the sleep they need.

 Children need consistency in their lives in order to reach their full potential and thrive.
 A comforting bedtime routine and time to connect with a caregiver is the start to a Good Night, paving the way for a Good Day.